breid-phys/aida-ionosphere/README.md

 ### Configuring the AIDA API

 AIDA requires files from the AIDA data assimilation model to produce model output.
 These files can be automatically downloaded using an API, which requires some configuration.
-When `aida` is installed, it will include a file called `api_config.ini` in the project directory.
+By default, `aida` will look for a file called `api_config.ini` in the user's home directory.
 This file must be edited to include two pieces of information.

 **API Token:**
 To be able to automatically download output, the `api_config.ini` file will need to be edited to include your unique API token, which can be found [SERENE Website](https://spaceweather.bham.ac.uk/accounts/api-token).
 This will require [creating an account](https://spaceweather.bham.ac.uk/accounts/register/).